BBaysinger/bb-portfolio/docs/deployment-orchestrator.md

 - Optional image build/push to registries
 - Dispatches GitHub Actions workflow(s) to regenerate env files on the host and restart containers
 - Falls back to direct SSH/Compose control if workflow dispatch fails

+## When to use it

+- You changed code/config and want to roll it out with a single entrypoint.
+- You need `--refresh-env` to regenerate runtime env files from secrets.
+- You want a plan-only preview (`--plan-only`) before touching infra.

+## When not to use it

+- The stack is already healthy and you’re only debugging.
+- You only need to restart a container or tail logs (use the management script directly).

 ## Common commands